Information-Theoretic Performance Limitations of Feedback Control: Underlying Entropic Laws and Generic $\mathcal{L}_{p}$ Bounds: Fundamental Bounds of Feedback Systems

 As a matter of fact, if $\left\{ \mathbf{e}_{k} \right\}$ is asymptotically white and with probability density \eqref{asydistribution}, then, noting also that $\left\{ \mathbf{d}_{k} \right\}$ is asymptotically stationary, it holds that

 In addition, we can show that \eqref{equality} holds if and only if $\left\{ \mathbf{e}_{k} \right\}$ is asymptotically white and with probability density \eqref{asydistribution}; in other words, the necessary and sufficient condition for achieving the prediction bounds asymptotically is that the innovation is asymptotically white and with probability density \eqref{asydistribution}.
-This observation may feature a generic principle for control; cf. discussions in Section~\ref{loop}.